Bright Platform Summary

 • Legacy embedded admin UI plus React-based “Admin 2.0 Beta” page in WordPress.

-• Rails reporting endpoints/controllers for registration summaries, response analytics, launch history, and activity trends.
+• Reporting capabilities for registration summaries, response analytics, launch history, and activity trends.

 • Sync and Integration

-• WordPress Bright sync modules and hooks support metadata synchronization and custom post-sync actions.
+• WordPress sync modules and hooks support metadata synchronization and custom post-sync actions.

 • Commerce/LMS Extensions